2MTRX2/SignNet_Analytica/README.md

 # SignNet_Programming_Python
-This repository contains the implementation of the SignNet research conducted by the Chair of Microeconomics at the University of Fribourg.
+This repository contains the Python-based implementation of the SignNet research conducted by the Chair of Microeconomics at the University of Fribourg, featuring an interactive Streamlit web application.

 ## Supported Input Formats